Facebook Cover Video: The how to

 Facebook cover photos are like Hinge profiles.
 You want them to be attractive and represent up-to-date photos.
 First impressions are everything, and staying on top of of the latest updates and technology available for page managers is a great way to show your company is keeping up with the times and staying current.

 COVER VIDEOS ARE HERE

 In April 2017, Facebook began to introduce cover video capabilities for (some) pages.
 This new feature was first noticed on the page for Netflix Original Series, Narcos where instead of having a still photo as their cover, a video played on repeat.
 While the Narcos cover video appeared similar to a gif in the sense it is short and repeating, cover videos can be between 20 and 90 seconds and have full audio capabilities.
+Fast forward to 2018 and cover videos are possible on almost any page, and have been widely adopted as the go-to for cover content.
 Having the ability for a beautiful video be the first thing visitors to your page see is a great tool and should certainly be utilized.

 HOW TO MAKE YOUR FB COVER VIDEO

 Thankfully, setting a cover video for your page is an easy task, and a familiar one if you have ever changed a cover photo.
 If you hover over the cover photo, you will see the “change cover” button appear in the top left corner of the cover area.
 From there, setting a cover video is the same as setting a photo, and you will see the option to “upload photo/video”.
 Select that option, find the video file and upload.
 It’s as simple as that!